 I have a joint account and a sole account.
 It looks like the sole account has moved across but the joint account is still pending.
 Why is that?Both of the holders on a joint account need to go online to agree the move.
 If you haven't already done so, we'd suggest checking with your joint holder how far along they are through the process.

-I currently have an X share class but notice that you don’t have this on myM&G. What share class will I receive and how does this happen?To keep the proposition simple on myM&G we just offer 2 types of share classes; R and I. The share classes you have will depend on the total amount you have invested with myM&G. The main difference between the share classes is the ongoing charge you will pay.
+I currently have an X share class but notice that you don’t have this on myM&G. What share class will I receive and how does this happen?To keep the proposition simple on myM&G in most cases we offer just two share classes; R and I. The share classes you have will depend on the total amount you have invested with myM&G. The main difference between the share classes is the ongoing charge you will pay.
 If you currently hold X shares, we will convert those shares into either R or I as part of your move to myM&G. There will be no exit fee applied and this conversion will not count as a disposal for capital gains tax.
-This conversion process can take up to three working days, during which time you will be unable to switch or sell these shares.
+This conversion process can take up to three working days following your move, during which time you will be unable to switch or sell these shares.

 Transferring from or to another provider